blackdiamond561/m365-data-import/README.md

-# m365-drive-import
+# m365-data-import
-Utilities to import data from files to m365 drives
+Utilities to import data from file storage to m365 drives, e.g. SharePoint lists and libraries